SannyTheAnalyst/ediscovery-data-processing-qc/README.md

 This project simulates an eDiscovery Data Specialist workflow aligned to LAW/Relativity-style operations: large-volume data loads, load file validation, quality control (QC), and production-ready exports.
 The focus is on accuracy, repeatability, and documentation—key requirements in government and regulated environments.

 ## Objectives
-- Load large volumes of “document metadata” into SQL Server (SSMS)
+- Load large volumes of document metadata into SQL Server (SSMS)
 - Run repeatable QC checks to validate load and export readiness
 - Log data inconsistencies and exceptions for remediation
 - Generate a production export excluding privileged documents